RainWindWang/Key4hep_in_Docker_on_Mac/README.md

 ```

 # Use el9 docker image
-The docker image we're using is `ghcr.io/aidasoft/el9:latest`.
+The docker image being used is `ghcr.io/aidasoft/el9:latest`.
 Change `docker_tag` in `docker-macos.sh` if you want to use a different image.
 * Create your `/workarea`, copy `docker-macos.sh` and `warm-up.sh` inside.
 * Make sure docker desktop is running.
 To run a docker container of el9, from `/workarea`:
 ```